 After Alexander’s death, the river continued to be a frontline but more and more nomad armies crossed it.
 The last Greek political presence seems to have been the Greco-Bactrian one, under Euthydemos’reign (c.230-200 BC).
 After his rule, the Iaxartes fell into the hands of Sakas, Yuezhei then Kangju nomads, all of them pushing southward against the Greco-Bactrian and Parthian empires.

-This article has been reviewed for accuracy, reliability and adherence to academic standards prior to publication.
+This article has been reviewed by our editorial team before publication to ensure accuracy, reliability and adherence to academic standards in accordance with our editorial policy